d02d33pak/d02d33pak/README.md

-- 👋 Hi, I’m @d02d33pak
+- 👋 Hi, I’m Deepak, @d02d33pak on internet
-- 👀 I’m interested in ...
+- 👀 I’m interested in Fullstack, Sports and Music
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Vue
-- 💞️ I’m looking to collaborate on ...
+- 👾 I’m looking to collaborate on Vue and JS libraries
-- 📫 How to reach me ...
+- 📫 Reach me out on Twitter @d02d33pak

 <!---
 d02d33pak/d02d33pak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.